kadamwhite/talks/2019/wcbos/responsive-blocks.md

 ???

-What if we could tag our styles with a media rule that says, "only apply these styles if the element is this big?"
+What if, the thought goes, we could tag our styles with a media rule that says, "only apply these styles if the element is this big?"
 Then we'd be able to handle all possible sizing contexts with a few elegant rules.
-We could focus our energy on writing styles for those special cases where we want to alter the feel or impact of the content, rather than laboriously handling every possible layout scenario.
+We could focus our energy on writing styles for those specific cases where we want to alter the _feel_ or _impact_ of the content, rather than laboriously handling every possible layout scenario.

 ---